What Should My First Rat Cage Be?

 The size and space of your rat cage are actually two points of consideration.
 It’s, of course, sensible to choose a cage that will actually fit in your house.
 Think carefully about where the cage will go and measure up the space you have to work with.

 It’s important to get a cage big enough for your rat group.
 Many pet shops advertise cages as being suitable for rats that are actually far too small, so make sure you’ve checked before spending any money.
 Many rat owners actually favour cages designed for birds, as they usually have better height.

 There are several cage size calculators online, such as this one, but as a general rule of thumb, in a well set up cage, you need between 2 and 2.5 cubic feet of space per rat.

 A good cage for an active adult group should be quite tall.
 Rats love to climb and some cage height gives them room to do this.
 For older or infirm rats, a single level cage can be a better bet.
 The floor profile of the cage should be big enough for the rats to run around.
 Bucks need room to wrestle!

 Rat Cage Bar Spacing

 Check the bar spacing of any cage you buy.
 You don’t want surprise escapees!
-For most rats, a spacing of about 1cm is fine, and will keep even kittens and small does.
+For most rats, a spacing of about 1cm is fine and will keep even kittens and small does in the cage where you want them.
 For adults, especially bucks, you can get away with wider spacing.
 If your bar spacing is too wide, you can correct this by wrapping the cage in mesh, which will keep even tiny babies in.